dotnet/msbuild/documentation/consuming-nuget-package.md

 [IForwardingLogger](https://msdn.microsoft.com/en-us/library/microsoft.build.framework.iforwardinglogger.aspx).

 ## Microsoft.Build.Utilities.Core
-This package contains the `Micorosoft.Build.Utilities.Core.dll` assembly which makes available items in the [Microsoft.Build.Utilities](https://msdn.microsoft.com/en-us/library/microsoft.build.utilities.aspx) namespace.
+This package contains the `Microsoft.Build.Utilities.Core.dll` assembly which makes available items in the [Microsoft.Build.Utilities](https://msdn.microsoft.com/en-us/library/microsoft.build.utilities.aspx) namespace.
 The items in this namespace are used by MSBuild to implement utility classes which do things such as create command lines, implement ILogger, locate tools, and track dependencies.

 MSBuild task developers often reference this package to develop tasks that inherit from the base class [Task](https://msdn.microsoft.com/en-us/library/microsoft.build.utilities.task.aspx).
 This class is implements [ITask]